 While the beaches are still good, they have more seaweed than their northern counterparts.
 If the beach scene is a priority, you may prefer Cancun.

-Ever since 1961 when Jacques Cousteau named Cozumel the most spectacular diving site in the world, divers and snorkelers have come in droves to see the abundant marine life surrounding the island just off the Yucatan Peninsula.
+Ever since 1961 (when Jacques Cousteau named Cozumel the most spectacular diving site in the world) divers and snorkelers have come in droves to see the abundant marine life surrounding the island just off the Yucatan Peninsula.
 If you are planning a snorkeling or diving vacation, choose Cozumel over Cancun or Playa del Carmen.
-(You can make a day trip from either, but you will spend a chunk of your day getting to and from Cozumel.)
+Note: You can make a day trip from either, but you will spend a chunk of your day getting to and from Cozumel.

-Because it’s one of Mexico’s most popular port-of-calls, Cozumel has several attractions to entertain visitors, starting with Chankanaab Beach Adventure Park.
-In addition to enjoying its beach, you can tour the botanical garden, snorkel or scuba past underwater statues, and watch a sea lion show ($21 USD).
+As one of Mexico’s most popular cruise ports, Cozumel has several attractions to entertain visitors, starting with Chankanaab Beach Adventure Park.
+In addition to enjoying its beach, you can tour the botanical garden, snorkel or scuba past underwater statues, and watch a sea lion show.
 For an additional charge, you can zip-line or get a massage.
 Discover Mexico Cozumel Park has scale models of the country’s most popular attractions and, for a fee, offers a tequila seminar and a chocolate workshop.